Low Impact Cardio: Joint-Friendly Workouts

-Low impact cardio is great for everyone — whether you work out regularly or you are brand new to working out.
-Low impact cardio is much more gentle on your joints than other forms of high-impact cardio (like running, for example).
-This makes it a great form of exercise for those who need to give their joints a rest, but still want to get a workout in.
+Low-impact cardio is great for everyone — whether you exercise regularly or you are just starting to workout.
+It’s much more gentle on your joints than high-impact exercises like running, making it a great option for those who need to give their joints a rest, but still want to get a workout in.

-You can do low impact cardio at home, in the gym, or outside.
-If you’re recovering from an injury or unsure about exercising on sore joints, always make sure to consult your physician before doing exercise.
+You can do low-impact cardio at home, in the gym, or outside.
+If you’re recovering from an injury or unsure about exercising on sore knees or other joints, always make sure to consult your doctor or healthcare professional before starting any exercise.

-Low impact cardio is exercise that increases your heart rate while minimising the amount of stress or impact you put your joints under.
-Many typical cardio workouts involve lots of jumping and impact on your joints (think: running or jump squats), whereas low impact exercises avoid this.
+Low-impact cardio is a form of exercise that increases your heart rate while minimising the amount of stress or impact you put your joints under.
+Many typical cardio workouts like running or jump squats involve lots of jumping and high impact on your joints, whereas low impact exercises avoid this.

 Cardio exercise increases your heart rate because your muscles are working harder and require more oxygen, which means breathing faster and deeper to keep up with demand.
-Low impact exercise allows you to reap the benefits of cardio without the associated stress on your joints.
+Low-impact exercise allows you to reap the benefits of cardio without placing stress on your joints.

 This shouldn’t be confused with low-intensity exercise.
-Low impact cardio workouts can still allow you to break a sweat and elevate your heart rate, just like traditional high-impact cardio.
+Low-impact cardio workouts can still allow you to break a sweat and elevate your heart rate, just like traditional high-impact cardio.
 You could do a high-intensity session on a bike or rowing machine, without your feet ever touching the ground!
 Joint-friendly workouts like this can help reduce the risk of injury, but your heart rate may be no different than it would be during high-intensity training.

-Low impact cardio has numerous benefits, for both your physical and mental health.
+Low-impact cardio has numerous benefits for your physical and mental health.

 Easier on your joints

-Low impact cardio is much more gentle on your joints than higher impact alternatives.
-This makes it ideal for those with joint injuries or conditions, or when you need a break from high impact training.
+Low-impact cardio is much more gentle on your joints than higher impact alternatives.
+This makes it ideal for those with joint conditions or injuries, or when you simply need a break from high-impact training.

-Like all cardio exercise, low impact cardio can increase the production of endorphins and subsequently improve your mood.
-While this is often called “runner’s high”, you don’t need to do high impact cardio to reap the benefits of this.
+Like all exercise, low-impact cardio can increase the production of endorphins and subsequently improve your mood.
+While this is often called a “runner’s high”, you don’t need to do high-impact cardio to reap the benefits.